CDulst/WEBSITE-TheTravelingFlower/README.md

 ## This simple website displays information about our campaign

-There is not a lot of user interaction here that happens in our web app.
+User interaction happens in our Web App

 https://github.com/CDulst/WEBAPP-TheTravelingFlower